General Motors Super Cruise Driver Assistance Technology

 Features And Technology

-Super Cruise uses cameras and other sensors to automatically steer and brake during highway driving.
+Super Cruise uses cameras, LiDar mapping, GPS information and radar sensors to automatically steer and brake during highway driving.
 The technology is capable of full-speed range adaptive cruise control and lane centering.
+Super Cruise requires an active OnStar service plan with emergency services to be fully operational.

 - April 2013: General Motors announces it is developing an autonomous driving technology called Super Cruise.